 Closing Balance

-This is calculated by adding the opening balance to the period's net movements, reflecting the account’s position at the end of the selected period.
+This is calculated by adding the opening balance to the period's net movements and is displayed as either a Debit or Credit balance, reflecting the account’s position at the end of the selected period.

 Practical Example